-Canary District (West Don Lands), Toronto Etobicoke Centre (Six Points), Toronto Marine Gateway, Vancouver East Fraser Lands (River District), Vancouver Surrey City Centre, Surrey Placemaking & Quality of Life A public realm of notably high quality, including broad boulevards, plantings, furnishings and public art.
-Good integration of built form with public realm.
-Quality of placemaking varies, but new civic centre site will be important focal point for the Centre.
-Reconstructed streets will drastically improve public realm.
-Introduction of public art.
-Sensitively integrates built form with the new Skytrain and bus station.
+Canary District (West Don Lands), Toronto Etobicoke Centre (Six Points), Toronto Marine Gateway, Vancouver East Fraser Lands (River District), Vancouver Surrey City Centre, Surrey Placemaking & Quality of Life High quality, including but new civic centre site will broad boulevards, plantings, furnishings and public art.
+Good integration of built form drastically improve public realm t Sensitively integrates built form with the new Skytrain and bus station.
 Produces a transit plaza lined with active uses.
 Designed as a special, sustainable-focused community that will integrate urban and naturalized areas together sensitively.
 Intended as a complete, urban community with a variety of new commercial and civic spaces.
-Active Transportation Porous block structure and high-quality public realm encourages walking.
-Incorporates cycling facilities and connects to existing Lower Don Trail.
+Active realm encourages walking.
 Incorporates cycling facilities.
-Improved pedestrian realm on reconstructed streets.
-Although not directly part of development, the adjacent Cambie Street includes a bikeway.
+Improved pedestrian realm on reconstructed streets Although not directly part of development, the adjacent Cambie Street includes a bikeway.
 Will generate a network of cycling facilities.
 Incorporates a multi-use river-front trail.
-Existing cycle network will be expanded through redevelopments.
-Higher Order Transit Facilities Currently limited to streetcar service.
-Planned subway (Downtown Relief Line) and GO train service nearby at East Harbour.
-Existing Kipling Mobility Hub (GO and TTC Subway stations).
-Integrated with Marine Drive Station on Skytrain Canada Line.
+Existing cycle network will be expanded through redevelopments. н Transit (Downtown Relief Line) and Existing Kipling Mobility Hub (GO Integrated with Marine Drive Station on Skytrain Canada Line.
 Currently no higher order transit, although there may be future potential.
 Served by Surrey Central and King George Stations on the Skytrain Expo Line.
-Aligning Timing of Development & Infrastructure Investment Street infrastructure either tied to developments or preceding it.
-PanAm Games led to a push to implement much of the infrastructure early.
-Reconstruction of the Six Points interchange was required to free up much of the land now planned for development.
-Reconstructed streets incorporate upgraded boulevard designs and active transportation facilities.
-Entire development was related to building of the Skytrain 'Canada Line' and was timed to coincide with the construction of the track and station facilities.
+AligningStreet infrastructure either tiedInterchange was required to freeTiming ofto developments or precedingup much of the land now plannedDevelopment &it.
+PanAm Games led to a pushfor development.
+ReconstructedInfrastructureinfrastructure earlyboulevard designs and active Entire development was related to building of the Skytrain 'Canada Line' and was timed to coincide with the construction of the track and station facilities.
 Will see the construction of a network of local streets to support the development.
 Existing internal streets such as Kent Avenue are being reconstructed to coincide with redevelopment.
 Transit infrastructure long pre-dated current intensification efforts.
 However, the opportunity it provides is now beginning to be realized.